jmrmanolo/GettingandCleaningDataCourseProject/README.md

 And CookBook.md that describes the process used

-You will find as well averages_data.txt where you will found the result of step 5.
+You will find as well averages.txt where you will found the result of step 5.